-Why do rabbits need to go to indoor homes?
+Why do rabbits need to go to an indoor home?

 Rabbits are prey animals & unfortunately are very high on the food chain.
 They are hunted by dogs, cats, birds & snakes & are very susceptible to insect bites.